pBxr/TagTool_WiZArd/README.md

 **Alternatively: Stand alone from console:**

-After compiling the binary (tagtool_v2-0-0.exe, see above) open a terminal and run "tagtool_v2-0-0.exe" either with the parameter "--help" to get further informations or together with the name of the file you want to process.
+After compiling the binary (tagtool_v2-1-0.exe, see above) open a terminal and run "tagtool_v2-1-0.exe" either with the parameter "--help" to get further informations or together with the name of the file you want to process.
 Be sure not to omit the `.html`-ending of the file you want to process.
-Be sure that all necessary files are saved in the **same folder** together with the `tagtool_v2-0-0.exe` file, i. e.
+Be sure that all necessary files are saved in the **same folder** together with the `tagtool_v2-1-0.exe` file, i. e.
 - 01_MetadataValueList.csv
 - 02_AuthorYearList.csv
 - 03_ImageCreditList.csv
 - 04_ToSearchAndReplaceList.csv
 - article.html
-- tagtool_v2-0-0.exe
+- tagtool_v2-1-0.exe
 - \resources

 See "--help" to find all necessary informations to run the application in a standalone version.
 For preparing the `.csv` files see `ttw_help.html`.

+## New in v2.1.0

+Starting with v2.1.0 `ttw` comes with a test version of a `Named Entity Recognition (NER)` Plugin option.
+The NER Plugin needs a specific environment and various additional libraries with special dependencies.
+This plugin therefore is switched off by default in the release versions to avoid conflicts.
+If you want to test the plugin:
+- Prepare your environment carefully, see the README.md file with the complete documentation here: https://github.com/pBxr/NER_Plugin_for_ttw.
+- Activate the plugin in the `Python` source code before re-interpreting the Python files.
+See `TagTool_WiZArd_Start.py` and set the `NER_Plugin_Switch` to `True`.
+The insufficient quality of the `iDAI.gazetteer` query results was ignored for this first test version (as well as the webservice´s default query limit).
+To work on filter mechanisms to improve the quality of the result will be a task for forthcoming commits.
+For more information see the "Help" file and especially the documentation here: https://github.com/pBxr/NER_Plugin_for_ttw.

+New also:
+- Function to convert tables to XML, implemented with Beautiful Soup (therefore not availabe when using the console version).

 ## New in v2.0.0

 - Starting with v2.0.0 ttw comes with a GUI, based on `Python/tkinter`.
-Although the `c++` core can still be used as terminal standalone application (`tagtool_v2-0-0.exe`, see above), it is not recommended, because the `Python` framework does several integrity checks.
+Although the `c++` core can still be used as terminal standalone application (`tagtool_v2-1-0.exe`, see above), it is not recommended, because the `Python` framework does several integrity checks.

 Also new to previous versions:
 - The article file and value lists no longer need to be saved in the same folder with ttw, any directory can be chosen.